YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 I hope this message finds you well.
 My name is **Shizuka**, an independent developer behind the **Signal** programming language, **TreeOS**, and the **SapClarify** orchestration protocol.
-I’m reaching out with an urgent and time-critical sponsorship request for a dedicated hardware development environment — **Signal_X86 Summer Runtime Lab** — which must be deployed before **July 20, 2025**.
+I’m reaching out with an urgent and time-critical sponsorship request for a dedicated hardware development environment — **Signal_X86 Farron Lab**.

 This is not a general-purpose machine, nor is this a speculative request.
 What I seek is a precisely structured, bare-metal architecture to test a next-generation instruction-level computing model.
-The summer window is the only opportunity I have to complete **Signal 0.0**’s foundational runtime.

 ---